Festival of New Trumpet Music: History

 The first took place at the downtown music venue Tonic in August 2003 and presented 40 performances with trumpeters representing jazz, free jazz, hip hop, rock, improvisational, and classical music.
 During the next year, the festival expanded into other venues, such as the New York Baháʼí Center, the 14th Street Y, and Makor.
 The second festival featured trumpeter Bill Dixon and performances by the 22-member Trumpet Nation led by Butch Morris.
 The third annual FONT Music, held in August 2005, provided a week-long celebration of Lester Bowie at the Jazz Standard and an expansion of educational and performance opportunities for students and aspiring musicians.
 Jon Nelson joined Dave Douglas and Roy Campbell Jr. as co-directors of the festival and oversaw the creation of an advisory board.

 The fifth annual Festival of New Trumpet Music began on September 15, 2007 and continued until September 30 with performances at the Manhattan School of Music, Jazz Standard, Blue Note, Cornelia St. Cafe, Tea Lounge, St. Mark's Church in-the-Bowery, and Barbes.

 FONT Music 2007 welcomed Ralph Alessi, Anthony Braxton, Cecil Bridgewater, Robert Erickson, John McNeil, Jeremy Pelt, the Taylor Haskins Experiment, Kirk Knuffke, Matt Lavelle Spiritual Power Trio, Macroquarktet, Jason Palmer, Jason Price, Huang Ruo, and the Kenny Wollesen Big Band.

 In 2008, the Festival presented a celebration of Louis Armstrong, Woody Shaw, and Wadada Leo Smith, and performances by Avishai Cohen, Amir ElSaffar, Mark Isham, Ingrid Jensen, Frank London, John McNeill, and Jeremy Pelt.
 This festival also displayed works by Chris DiMeglia, Nabaté Isles, and Reut Regev and the Brassix Ensemble.

 The seventh annual FONT Music Festival in 2009 included performances at the Jazz Standard and Cornelia St Cafe, lessons with Laurie Frink, and a workshop with John McNeill.
 There were performances by Ambrose Akinmusire, RJ Avallone, Bobby Bradford, Thomas Heberer, Eddie Henderson, Russ Johnson, Jordan McLean, Leron Thomas, and James Zollar.

-FONT Music 2010 included performances in the lower east side and in Brooklyn in October and January.
+FONT Music 2010 included performances on the Lower East Side and in Brooklyn in October and January.
 The following musicians were featured in October: Lina Allemano, Josh Deutsch, Brad Henkel, Kirk Knuffke, Matt Lavelle, Brad Mason, Nick Roseboro, and Ben Syverson.
 In January, FONT celebrated the live and career of Wilmer Wise with a performance and a workshop.
 Several trumpet ensembles and workshops in Abelton Live and group improvisation also took place.